 Thirteen of the 22 papers reported interventions designed to promote or improve at least one aspect of family involvement.
 Eleven separate interventions were described.
-Five of these were family focussed (Bramble et al., 2011; Brazil et al., 2018; Mbakile-Mahlanza et al., 2020; Robison et al., 2007, Stirling et al., 2014).
-The remainder (Aveyard & Davies, 2006; Brannelly et al., 2019; Mariani et al., 2018; Reinhardt et al., 2014; Van der Steen et al., 2012) with contexts of care planning, care quality, decision making, and a new care model, considered family involvement alongside several components; in one case family involvement was one of five (Verreault et al., 2018).
+Five of these were family focussed (Bramble et al. 2011; Brazil et al. 2018; Mbakile-Mahlanza et al. 2020; Robison et al. 2007; Stirling et al. 2014).
+The remainder (Aveyard & Davies, 2006; Brannelly et al. 2019; Mariani et al. 2018; Reinhardt et al. 2014; Van der Steen et al. 2012) with contexts of care planning, care quality, decision making and a new care model, considered family involvement alongside several components; in one case family involvement was one of five (Verreault et al. 2018).

-Four intervention studies used the same booklet (or an adapted version)

-'Comfort Care at the end-of-life for persons with Alzheimer's disease or other degenerative diseases of the brain' (Arcand & Caron, 2005) as part of their family education and engagement components (Brazil et al., 2018; Jablonski et al., 2005;

-van der Steen et al., 2012; Verreault et al., 2018).
-The Jablonski et al. (2005) study achieved a MMAT score of and is not described here.
+Four intervention studies used the same booklet (or an adapted version) 'Comfort Care at the endof-life for persons with Alzheimer's disease or other degenerative diseases of the brain' (Arcand & Caron, 2005) as part of their family education and engagement components (Brazil et al. 2018; Jablonski et al., 2005; van der Steen et al. 2012; Verreault et al. 2018).
+The Jablonski et al. (2005) study achieved an MMAT score of \\ and is not described here.

 Robison et al. (2007) clustered randomised control trial (CRCT) found that a Partner in Caregiving intervention was effective for improving family-staff communication and increasing spousal or same generation contact.
-Both of these results were sustained at a six month follow up, however, no significant change in staff reported conflict was found.
+Both of these results were sustained at a 6-month follow-up; however, no significant change in staff reported conflict was found.
 Despite this, the care homes were also found to have increased the number of programmes offered to families.

-Another CRCT by Bramble et al. (2011) found the Family Involvement in Care intervention to significantly improve family knowledge of dementia while family satisfaction with staff consideration and management effectiveness decreased.
-In Mbakile-Mahlanza et al's.
-(2020) crossover CRCT families experienced higher visit satisfaction when encouraged to deliver Montessori activities.
+Another CRCT by Bramble et al. (2011) found the Family Involvement in Care intervention to significantly improve family knowledge of dementia, while family satisfaction with staff consideration and management effectiveness decreased.
+In Mbakile-Mahlanza et al.'s (2020) crossover CRCT families experienced higher visit satisfaction when encouraged to deliver Montessori activities.
 Lower ratings of total quality of relationship were found for non-spousal carers.
 Learning how to deliver Montessori activities resulted in a negative impact on carer mood.
-Authors proposed family involvement include peer support, dementia education, and training in Montessori activities.
+Authors proposed family involvement include peer support, dementia education and training in Montessori activities.

-A randomised control trial (RCT) with a palliative care conversation intervention (Reinhardt et al., 2014) found families added end-of-life care decisions to resident records.
-Family satisfaction with care increased and remained so at six months follow-up.
+A randomised control trial (RCT) with a palliative care conversation intervention (Reinhardt et al. 2014) found families added end-of-life care decisions to resident records.
+Family satisfaction with care increased and remained so at the 6-month follow-up.
 Along a similar end-of-life care theme, Verreault et al. (2018) conducted a quasi-experimental study examining a multifaceted ACP intervention.
 This included early and systematic communication with families and found frequency of discussions and booklet provision higher in the intervention group than in care as usual.

-Mariani et al. (2018) quasi experimental, mixed method, two-country study trialled a shared decision making (SDM) programme in long-term care.
+Mariani et al. (2018) quasi-experimental, mixed method, two-country study trialled a shared decision making (SDM) programme in long-term care.
 A key aim of the intervention was for staff to learn how to involve family caregivers and residents in the care planning process.
 After implementation, Italian care plans for people with dementia showed significant improvements in multiple factors including family participation.
 Care plans across both countries showed a high level of agreement with international care planning policy in which family involvement is recommended.
-Specifically, in qualitative analysis of focus group data, Mariani et al. (2017) reported that staff found the SDM framework facilitated both cooperation with families and clarity about staff-family role separation.